Why It Works

 - A squeeze of lemon juice brightens bland fruit.

-- Subtle use of aromatics like vanilla and rose mimic the dimension of aromatic summer fruit.
+- Subtle use of aromatics like vanilla and rose water mimics the fragrant depth of ripe summer fruit.

-- 1 empty vanilla pod, reserved from another project (see note), or 1 drop vanilla extract
+1 empty vanilla pod, reserved from another project (see notes), or 1 drop vanilla extract

 Adjust oven rack to the middle position and preheat to 375°F (190°C).
 Slice off the strawberries’ leafy caps, removing as little fruit as possible.
 Leave small and medium berries whole, but cut the largest ones in half.
 Toss with sugar, salt, and lemon juice in a 2-quart glass or ceramic baking dish.
 Add the empty vanilla pod, if using.